-It is never too late to start training your dog, even if your pet dog is a grown-up.
-Maybe you have adopted or rescued your dog when it is already an adult.
+It is always possible to start training your dog, even if your pet dog is a grown-up.
+Maybe you adopted or rescued your dog when it was already an adult.
 So, keeping yourself and others around your pet safe would be best.
-Then the question arises whether it is possible to train those dogs.
+Then, the question arises whether it is possible to train those dogs.
 You can start training a dog anytime.

 Training becomes essential when you have adopted an untrained dog.
 It gives your dog attention, and training together becomes a great time to bond.
 Adult dogs take time to learn.
 But with patience and practice, the senior dogs will also learn to listen and obey.

-You need to keep a positive approach.
+I think you should keep a positive approach.
 We associate it with puppy training when we speak about training a dog.
-But sometimes, we need to train the older dogs, especially if it has not been trained properly when it was a puppy.
+But sometimes, we need to train the older dogs, especially if they need to be adequately trained when they are puppies.
 The reason may be any.